 Although quantifying attitude is a Herculean task, an attitude survey often uses a Likert Scale approach.
+A survey helps in collecting vital information known as attitudinal data.
 A typical questionnaire to understand consumers’ attitude towards the cookie category could have questions like these:

 On analyzing, the concerned party can obtain valuable insights.
 Analysis could include finding a mean value, deriving correlations etc. If cookies are considered good for kids, the marketing communication strategy can be devised targeting mothers.

 This article has been researched & authored by the Business Concepts Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse the definition and meaning of more similar terms.
 The Management Dictionary covers over 2000 business concepts from 5 categories.